June 19th, 2022 - By Patrick T. McBriarty

 Walking along Chicago’s lakefront one foggy December morning another key insight dawned on me.
 I had totally lost my sense of fun, adventure, and playfulness, which are elemental to expressing my true self.
 Chasing multiple careers first as a writer, then documentary film making, children’s author, and nonprofit program director over the past 8-10 years had suppressed my true spirit.
 The self-imposed goals and my own pressure to succeed had cut into time to nurture friendships, connections, and intimacy.
 My frustration with these pursuits not reaching the potential I envisioned and chasing these ideals so hard had became a real drag.
 Sadly, it took a physical crisis and health scare, sleep deprivation, and panic attacks for me to acknowledge a need to restructure my life.
 I had been too hard on myself and not mixed in enough space and time for fun.

 In hindsight, these experiences HAD given me what I wanted.
-In becoming more honest with myself I realized my core goal for each of these was simply to learning the process.
-The learning and trying out these pursuits was what gave me joy.
+In becoming more honest with myself I realized my core goal for each of these was simply learning the process.
+The learning and trying was what gave me joy.
 Success from a monetary standpoint was – and still is very hard at any one of these pursuits, let alone all four so late in life.
 I loaded on top of these efforts the additional hope of making good money.
 However wanting a high return and wider recognition too much too soon got obsessive and then oppressive.
 I was chasing hope too hard.
 I had taken these adventures and myself too seriously.
-Looking back the money really never really my point.
+Looking back the money was never really the point.
 Modest monetary rewards did appear, however the economist in me got sick to his stomach whenever the return on investment for the time and effort was actually calculated.
 I was ignoring the truth and my own long-time observation that any endeavor takes at least 10-to-15 years of hard work to become financially successful.
 Meanwhile, I had jumped from pursuit to pursuit and never put in the consistency and years of effort to truly rise above the fray of daily life.

 My epiphany made it clear I have more to learn about myself and whatever I pursue next should give me joy, stoke my natural playfulness, and feed my sense of adventure.
 My focus should not be on financial success, rather improving my relationships and myself while enjoying my time and past success.

 Thus the past six-months I pulled back from almost everything to first focus on my health.
 I quit social media, shutout the news, and pushed away as much negativity as possible.
 Second I decided to sell my condo and get out of Chicago.
 Returning from Florida my earlier instinct was clear, my 30-year love-affair with the Windy City was over.
 I needed to try life in a smaller community.
 Why should I have to fight so hard to make an impact, when in a smaller community more could be done with less resistance.
-My plan is still to evolve but it was time to reinvent myself, once again.
+My plan has still to fully evolve, but it was time to reinvent myself, once again.
 Call it P. McB.
 3.0.

-After the two appointments back in November I became even more convinced Maria and Robert at Back to Natural Health (BTNH) would get me on the road to recovery and real health.
+After two appointments in November I became even more convinced Maria and Robert at Back to Natural Health (BTNH) would get me on the road to recovery and real health.
 In those early appointments, they so well read my situation and explained my behaviors, ailments, and their causes with insight and reassurance far better than any physician ever had.
-We worked out a plan so I could still take my planned vacation south and upon returning completely commit to their recovery plan.
+We worked out a plan so I could still take my planned vacation south and upon returning completely commit to a recovery plan.
 I could finally see a path forward.
 If I had not known or failed to go to Back to Natural Health I am certain I would still be a wreck, at best functioning at about half-speed, and totally unhappy.

 Preparing a home for sale and moving is truly a pain in the ass!
 When I wasn’t working on my health I was thinning out my stuff, giving things away, fixing things, or boxing up nonessentials.
 Thankfully my real estate agent Clare Spartz with @properties was great.
-She talked me off the ledge after the shock of explaining my stuff was not “stage-worthy.”
+She talked me off the ledge after the initial shock of explaining my stuff was not “stage-worthy.”
 Simply put my taste was not bad, per say, but it would not attract the first-time home buyers we wanted.
 So 90% of my stuff had to go.
 In addition, I needed to have the entire place repainted, including kitchen cabinets, so the space could then be staged and be best presented for sale.

 Between you and me I must say, despite getting an “AS IS” offer, it did not mean shit –beyond signaling a strong intent on behalf of the buyer.
-Once attorneys and bankers got involved there were still inspections, property assessments, niggling push backs and demands that could make you pull your hair out.
+Once attorneys and bankers got involved there were still inspections, property assessments, niggling push backs, and demands that could make you pull your hair out.
 Thankfully, the seller’s market and reasonable listing price allowed me to hold firm and not digress into back and forth negotiations.

 Underpinning this move was my younger brother Matt.
 He made room and was happy to have me share his 4-bedroom house in Oak Creek, Wisconsin.
 Without this base, just 90-minutes north of Chicago, it would have been nearly impossible and way more expensive to act so quickly.
-Of course, I also helped him with a variety of house projects like replacing the upstairs carpet, cleaning the upholstery, or help organizing his three-car garage.
+Of course, I also helped him with a variety of house projects like replacing the upstairs carpet, cleaning the upholstery, and help organizing his three-car garage.
 Thankfully this arrangement is working for both of us and I am under no pressure to find my own place for the balance of this year or so.

-Thanks to BTNH my health and outlook continue to improve and allowed me to do more most days.
+Thanks to BTNH my health and outlook continue to improve and allow me to do more most days.
 There were days I could do little or nothing as released toxins occasionally left me struggling with bloating, cramps, and nausea.
 My previously unshakable gut left me as I struggled with an uneasy stomach, low energy, and a short-temper.
-Hours and occasionally days of this blighted the overall trend of feeling better and better.
+Hours and occasionally days of this blighted my overall trend of feeling better and better.
 The coffee enemas both aided the removal and triggered the release of toxins.
 As I got stronger these bouts became less severe or at least easier to handle.
 I am especially grateful for the support of BTNH, my brother, friends, and family.

 Having closed on my Condo last Friday I am now in a position to figure out where to live long-term.
 My health is better than it has been for at least two-years.
 My epiphany helped me recognize staying involved in teaching kids with small boats makes me happy.
 Giving back and helping to develop these organizations gives me a sense of a larger purpose.
-Thankfully, Milwaukee has All Hands Boatworks just 20-minutes north of Oak Creek has been pleased to have me help.
+Thankfully, Milwaukee has All Hands Boatworks just 20-minutes north of Oak Creek and has been pleased to have my help.
 Near-term I plan to continue on the Board of Chicago Maritime Arts Center and work with All Hands Boatworks as a part-time instructor and volunteer.

 Working with BTNH has readjusted my body, mind, and spirit.
 Maria and Dr. Robert have guided me onto a new path.
-Their intuition, and understanding of the complexities of the human body, wholistic remedies, and therapy methods have been amazing.
+Their intuition, and understanding of the complexities of the human body, holistic remedies, and therapy methods have been amazing.
 Reassured by their insights, experience, and knowledge I fully trust and am committed to the program.
 It will not be instant nor simple.
-Yet, in just four-months of steady reform, gobbling supplements (handfuls 4 x a day), infrared saunas, cleanses, and weekly treatments I am definitely back on track.
+Yet, in just four-months of steady reform, gobbling supplements (handfuls four-times a day), infrared saunas, cleanses, and weekly treatments I am definitely back on track.

 Late summer and fall, I plan to explore other places in the Great Lakes — leaning more toward Milwaukee but also plan to look at Holland-Grand Rapids, St. Joseph, or Ann Arbor areas of Michigan.
 My plan is to settle three-seasons of the year near Lake Michigan and spend winters down south.
 I hope to spend this January in the Virgin Islands (St. Thomas and/or St. Johns), then February and March in St. Petersburg as I develop a snowbird lifestyle.
 There is still much to unravel but we will see how it all unfolds.